Cyber Politics and Governance: Emerging Trends and Challenges

 3. E-Governance and Smart Governance

-Countries are adoptinge-governance platforms to improve service delivery, reduce corruption, and enhance transparency.
+Countries are adopting e-governance platforms to improve service delivery, reduce corruption, and enhance transparency.
 Examples include:

 • Estonia’s e-Residency program